MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-table-maintenance.md

 ---
-title: Use table maintenance feature to manage delta tables in Fabric
+title: Delta table maintenance in Microsoft Fabric
 description: Learn about the Lakehouse Delta table maintenance feature.
-It allows you to efficiently manage delta tables and to keep them always ready for analytics. ms.reviewer: snehagunda ms.author: dacoelho
+It allows you to efficiently manage Delta tables and to keep them always ready for analytics. ms.reviewer: snehagunda ms.author: dacoelho
 author: DaniBunny